This article was updated on Aug. 29, 2018.

-According to Forbes, HR technology is a rapidly-growing $15 billion industry.
-But according to ERE Media, "80 percent of all corporate talent management technology purchases don't produce a measurable ROI for the corporation within two years.
+HR technology is a rapidly growing industry, but according to ERE Media, "80 percent of all corporate talent management technology purchases don't produce a measurable ROI for the corporation within two years."
 Talent technology is a natural extension of strategic workforce planning, according to the ADP Research Institute® report, Strategic Drift: How HR Plans for Change.
-So as a finance leader, you should strive to have game plan to assess whether the organization's technology partners are truly helping you put the right people in place at the right time.
+So as a finance leader, you should strive to have a game plan to assess whether the organization's technology partners are truly helping you put the right people in place at the right time.
 A detailed checklist for assessing talent-tech vendors and their products should be able to help have a clearer understanding of the ROI of your technology investments.

 Your vendor assessment checklist for talent-technology vendors will naturally evolve over time and change as your organization's priorities change.
 But from the start, it should take into account goals that are common to both HR and your organization as a whole — namely, finding and keeping the best and most productive hires possible.

 1. An Excellent Talent Acquisition Process

 Simply inserting technology into poorly designed talent processes can reduce your chances of success.
 For example, do your departments communicate effectively?
 Does HR understand management's needs and functions and vice versa?
 Do your recruiting efforts interact with such existing technology as social media and your website?

 Look for quantifiable job performance of new hires, better productivity and innovation from employees and increased revenue generation.
 Data is vital to this process and can help you understand the correlation between the ability of the technology to find people and the history of success that those individuals have exhibited.